Last reviewed on 27th August 2023 by Martin Alexander (Mortgage Advisor)

 - Repaying a mortgage with other people can alleviate financial pressure

-- Able to place a larger deposit, giving access to the most competitive mortgage deals
+- Easier to save a larger deposit, giving access to the most competitive mortgage deals

 - Combined income allows you to borrow more and go for more desirable properties

 - Refurbishments and home improvements can be shared financially

-- To be more tax efficient (buy to let)
+- Can sometimes be more tax efficient (buy to let)

 How much can we borrow on a joint mortgage?

-As each lender varies on how they assess joint mortgage applications, there isn’t one answer for everyone.
-The only thing lenders have in common is that they’ll assess the affordability of each person that’s applying for the mortgage.
+As each lender varies on how they’ll assess joint mortgage applications, there isn’t one answer for everyone.
+The only thing lenders have in common is that they’ll assess the affordability of each person who’s applying for the mortgage.
 This is to establish how much you can borrow.

-Lenders will typically lend up to 4x your joint income, however this does depend on other circumstances such as your credit history.
+Lenders will typically lend up to four times your joint income, but this does depend on other circumstances such as your credit history.
 In addition, certain lenders may consider income such as tax credits or bonuses whereas other lenders won’t.
-There are lenders that may even lend up to 5x your joint income.
+There are lenders that may even lend up to five times your joint income.

 Take a look at this example: